The Mega V is a desktop-size CNC router from MillRight CNC, an American brand that makes CNC routers and accessories.

 Where is the Mega V made?

-The Mega V is primarily made at the manufacturing facility in Georgia.
+The Mega V is primarily made at a manufacturing facility in Georgia.
 Only a few components like the stepper motors and stepper motor drivers are sourced overseas.